Converting byte arrays to UUIDs in Postgres

-that allows me to generate unique, sortable identifiers across
+allows me to generate unique, sortable identifiers across computers

-computers without any sort of synchronization.
-The ids themselves can
+without any sort of synchronization.
+The ids themselves can be encoded

-be encoded down to 16 bytes and I wanted to store them in Postgres.
-A
+down to 16 bytes and I wanted to store them in Postgres.
+A good way

-lets you efficiently store any 16 byte quantity in a way that can be
+efficiently store any 16 byte quantity in a way that can be indexed

 The problem I ran into was that my DB library of choice only supports inserting UUID values that follow the standard UUID format, so queries like